karolinams/FTL-TopicModeling/README.md

 * source-file has to be either .csv or .xls or .xlsx
 * output-file type has to match source file type

-Requirements: Python 3, Pandas and NumPy are installed
+Requirements: Python 3, Pandas and NumPy